Crimson Desert just completed one of the fastest Steam sentiment reversals of 2026

 In Crimson Desert's case:

-- Early friction created Mixed reviews
+- early friction created Mixed reviews

-- Patches triggered player re-evaluation
+- patches triggered player re-evaluation

-- Review scores improved rapidly
+- review scores improved rapidly

-- Sales momentum increased instead of declining
+- sales momentum increased instead of declining

 This creates a new launch pattern: controversy followed by recovery rather than the traditional peak-and-decline curve.